Newcastle Australia Information

 The old Central Business District, located at Newcastle's eastern end, still has a considerable number of historic buildings, dominated by the Christ Church Cathedral.
 Other noteworthy buildings include Fort Scratchley, the Ocean Baths, the old Customs House, the 1920s City Hall, and the 1930s art deco University House (formerly NESCA House).
 After the 1989 earthquake much of the new commercial developments have concentrated around the suburbs of Hamilton and Charlestown.
 The city is serviced by two railway lines, including an hourly train service to Sydney, as well as the nearby Williamtown airport (also a major Air Force base).

 Newcastle has an active youth music culture.
-Bands and groups produce in both guitar based and computer based music for a pub based concert scene.
-Silverchair, the highly successful Australian band, hailed from Newcastle.
+Bands and groups produce both guitar-based and computer-based music for a pub-based concert scene.
+Silverchair, the highly successful Australian band, formed in Newcastle and achieved major international success before going on indefinite hiatus in 2011.

 Unlike those of its British namesake, who call themselves "Geordies", residents of Newcastle, NSW refer to themselves as "Novocastrians".